veganstraightedge/foundational/README.md

 - [ ] Extract secret_key_base into an ENV var (using app.json?)

-- [ ] Add render_markdown for alerts and setting descriptions

 - [ ] Can Rails app write to ENV vars
   - [ ] AND persist those values across deploys
   - [ ] If so, /settings can update ENV vars